 Items for sale

-This event is now sold out of advance tickets.
-We will be releasing a very limited amount of tickets for $15 plus tax.
+***Please note that this event is sold out of advance tickets.
+We will not be accepting walk-ins.***

 On September 13, join us with the Yiddish Book Center for a discussion in response to In the Land of the Postscript: The Complete Short Stories of Chava Rosenfarb, translated by Goldie Morgentaler.

 This collection, published by White Goat Press, the Yiddish Book Center’s imprint, makes available in English for the first time all of Chava Rosenfarb’s short stories in one place.
 Dealing with the lives of Holocaust survivors in North America, these stories reflect Rosenfarb’s personal experiences as a Holocaust survivor who settled in Montreal while also inhabiting the minds of characters far different from herself.
 A discussion between Goldie Morgentaler and Sebastian Schulman will be followed by a book signing.

 Chava Rosenfarb (1923–2011) was a major Yiddish novelist, essayist, short story writer, and one of the few writers to compose Yiddish fiction about the Holocaust.
 Her works remain essential reading on World War II–era and postwar Jewish life.
 After beginning her literary career writing poetry in the Lodz Ghetto, Rosenfarb endured Auschwitz and Bergen-Belson and lived in a displaced persons camp before settling in Montreal.

 Goldie Morgentaler (born 1950) is a Canadian Yiddish-to-English literary translator as well as a professor of English literature.
 She currently holds a professorship at the University of Lethbridge, where she teaches nineteenth-century British and American literature as well as modern Jewish literature.
 Morgentaler is the daughter of Holocaust survivor and Yiddish-language author Chava Rosenfarb.